Capital Gains Tax: basic concepts

 Indexation allowance was introduced by FA82 following a period of high inflation.
 The allowance gave relief for the effects of inflation (from March 1982) in computing gains.

 If a taxpayer is within the charge to Capital Gains Tax, neither indexation allowance nor taper relief (CG17895+) apply to disposals of assets on or after 6 April 2008.
 Previously indexation allowance had been frozen at April 1998.
-Indexation relief now applies only to the calculation of gains made by companies.
+Indexation relief for companies within the charge to Corporation Tax frozen from 1 January 2018.